reactive-python/reactpy/docs/source/reference/hooks-api.rst

 **Don't call hooks inside loops, conditions, or nested functions.** Instead you must always call hooks at the top level of your functions.
 By adhering to this rule you ensure that hooks are always called in the exact same order.
-This fact is what allows IDOM to preserve the state of hooks between multiple calls to ``useState`` and ``useEffect`` calls.
+This fact is what allows ReactPy to preserve the state of hooks between multiple calls to ``useState`` and ``useEffect`` calls.